Rosenberg's monitor: Distribution

 The distribution range of the species is in the south of the Australian continent, all occurrences are recorded below the southern 30° line of latitude.
 The range in Southwest Australia is south of Mussel Pool, to the northeast of the state's capital Perth, and inland from the southern coast in a range that extends close to Bendering, Norseman, Balladonia and then east to Eucla and South Australia.
-Varanus rosenbergi is most common in the west, locally abundant in favourable habitat, and deeply fragmented in the east; isolated groups near Canberra and Sydney may represent a separate species.
+Rosenberg's monitor is most common in the west, locally abundant in favourable habitat, and deeply fragmented in the east; isolated groups near Canberra and Sydney may represent a separate species.
 A subpopulation, with individuals somewhat larger in size, is found on Kangaroo Island, and a mainland population in South Australia is considered rare.
 The eastern states included in records of the species occurrence at New South Wales, the Australian Capital Territory and Victoria.

 The heath monitor is found in habitat close to sea level and at elevations below 1500 metres asl.

-The population in New South Wales, isolated and suspected to be a sister species, is found at high elevations that include occurrences above the snow-line in the mountainous regions of eastern Australia.
+The population in New South Wales, isolated and suspected to be a sister species, is found at a range of elevations, including occurrences above the snow-line in the mountainous regions of eastern Australia.

-The individual range of V. rosenbergi is comparatively large.
+The individual range of Rosenberg's monitor is comparatively large.

-The distribution range overlaps with Varanus gouldii and individuals of these species are sometimes sympatric, especially at southern areas of the Western Australian wheatbelt and on the Swan Coastal Plain; the species do not hybridize.
+The distribution range overlaps with sand goannas (Varanus gouldii) and individuals of these species are sometimes sympatric, especially at southern areas of the Western Australian wheatbelt and on the Swan Coastal Plain; the species do not hybridize.

 The named distribution range of the widespread population of V. gouldi, due to a historically uncertain taxonomic description, was revised to exclude the southern coastal areas were this species occurs.

 Ecology

-The favoured types of habitat Varanus rosenbergi is associated with plant communities are most often sandy heathland, open woodland or sclerophyll forest, although the species is known to occur in other vegetation types.
+The favoured types of habitat Rosenberg's monitor is associated with plant communities are most often sandy heathland, open woodland or sclerophyll forest, although the species is known to occur in other vegetation types.

 The near coastal areas it inhabits are frequently saline environments.
 Subalpine environments in the southernmost parts of its range such as Naas Valley, ACT, sometimes encounters snowfall.

 Heath monitors excavate burrows for refuge, or occupy rocky fissures and hollow trees.